 Is the activity or event taking place outside or indoors?
 If it’s indoors, consider how enclosed or ventilated the space is.
-We know that right now, it’s safer to be outside than inside (but that doesn’t mean the risk of catching the virus outdoors is zero).
+We know that right now, it’s safer to be outside than inside if you’re not fully vaccinated (but that doesn’t mean the risk of catching the virus outdoors is zero).
 You should also consider if the space has a limit on how many people can be there at one time.
-This will clue you in to how easy or difficult it will be to maintain physical distance from others.
+This will clue you in as to how easy or difficult it will be to maintain physical distance from others.

-Consider if the people you’ll be interacting with (especially if they’re outside of your direct household) are following and respecting safety guidelines, which include:
+Consider if the people you’ll be interacting with (especially if they’re outside of your direct household and aren’t vaccinated) are following and respecting safety guidelines, which include:

 - Social distancing a minimum of six feet from others.